 The university has residential villages specifically designed for students.
 Individual two-story terraced houses of 6 or 8 bedrooms are arranged in landscaped courtyards.
 Each house offers single bedrooms, a large kitchen/living room, two bathroom facilities, telephones, and cable TV.
 There is no meal plan at UL.
 You can buy meals at the University cafes or cafeterias or cook at home with roommates and friends.

 To learn about eligibility requirements, academic offerings, and the academic calendar; click here: Academics - Limerick

-Below you will find more information on program costs: Fall 2013 and Spring 2015
+Below you will find more information on program costs: Limerick Fall 2015.

 Want to see more pictures?
 Click here!